sap-tutorials/sap-build-apps/tutorials/codejam-01-homepage/codejam-01-homepage.md

     ![View](images/9-switch-uicanvas-toggle-variables.png)

-    Since we want eventually our app o be a mobile app, let's change the form factor by clicking the UI size dropdown on the upper right, and selecting **Mobile**.
+    Since we want eventually our app to be a mobile app, let's change the form factor by clicking the UI size dropdown on the upper right, and selecting **Mobile**.

     ![Mobile](images/9-switch-mobile.png)